COMP0129-S22/cw3_world_spawner/README.md

-# The courswork 1 spawner package
+# The courswork 3 spawner package
-Sets up the first coursework in Gazebo, including all models and tasks.
+Sets up the third and final coursework in Gazebo, including all models and tasks.

 This package should be added to the comp0129_s22_robot repo on your machine as a submodule.